suebphatt/laravel-excel-seeder/README.md

 ```

 #### Skipper
-Skip a column in a CSV with a prefix.
+Skip a worksheet in a workbook, or a column in an spreadsheet or CSV with a prefix.
 For example you use `id` in your CSV and only usable in your CSV editor.
 The following CSV file looks like so;

     %id,first_name,last_name,%id_copy,birthday
     1,Foo,Bar,1,1970-01-01
     2,John,Doe,2,1980-01-01

 The first and fourth value of each row will be skipped with seeding.
-The default prefix is '%' and changeable to;
+The default prefix is '%' and changeable

+_(issue: custom skipper example demonstrates using a string, but currently only a character is supported)_

 ```php
 	public function __construct()
 	{